qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/introduction/about.rst

 Despite being a pure JavaScript framework, qooxdoo is quite on par with GUI toolkits like Qt or  SWT when it comes to advanced yet easy to implement user interfaces.
 It offers a full-blown set of widgets that are hardly distinguishable from elements of native desktop applications.
 Full built-in support for keyboard navigation, focus and tab handling and drag & drop is provided.
 Dimensions can be specified as static, auto-sizing, stretching, percentage, weighted flex or min/max or even as combinations of those.
 All widgets are based on powerful and flexible layout managers which are a key to many of the advanced layout capabilities.
 Interface description is done programmatically in JavaScript for maximum performance.

 No HTML has to be used and augmented to define the interface.
 The qooxdoo developer does not even have to know CSS to `style the interface <http://qooxdoo.org/documentation/general/styling_without_css_know-how>`_.
-Clean and easy-to-configure themes for appearance, colors, borders, fonts and icons allow for a full-fledged styling that even supports runtime switching.
+Clean and easy-to-configure themes for appearance, colors, borders, fonts and icons allow for a full-fledged styling.

 .. _pages/introduction/about#ajax: